Markets Right Now: Stocks open lower on Wall Street

 9:35 a.m.

-Stocks are off to a weak start on Wall Street, as banks and technology companies take losses.
+Stocks are opening lower on Wall Street, led by declines in industrial companies and banks.

-Wells Fargo lost 1.6 percent in early trading Thursday, while Microsoft sank 1.3 percent.
+General Electric fell 1.7 percent in early trading Friday, while Wells Fargo lost 1.3 percent.

-In earnings news, Snap, the parent company of Snapchat, plunged 22 percent after reporting a huge loss.

-Macy's dropped 10 percent after reporting weaker results that analysts were expecting.
+Nordstrom became the latest department store operator to turn in disappointing results.
+The company's stock plunged 10 percent.

 Continue Reading Below